I. Faces in the Crowd

 It is the very nature of faith that makes it susceptible to the most egregious forms of manipulation and corruption.
 Armies can be raised, and conquests fought by framing any topic as a battle between good and evil.
 In Medieval Europe, the Catholic Church declared itself good and anyone who challenged the power of the church was of course evil.

-For those of us branded as evil based on racial, LGBTQ, cultural, or religious identities, or our stance on women’s bodily autonomy, there is no doubt that a Holy War is being waged against us.
+For those of us branded as evil, there is no doubt that a Holy War is being waged against us.
+This feels pre-genocidal.
 This feels like The Handmaid’s Tale.
 And as just reported in Vice, leaked emails from anti-trans lobbyists and legislators show that we are not wrong.
 In fact, it’s much worse than we imagined.

-Do not be mislead, the actions of anti-trans protestors are not the result of disjointed attempts by a few extremists.
+The actions of anti-trans protestors are not the result of disjointed attempts by a few conservative extremists.
 They are the result of a movement that has seemingly perfected the weaponization of religion: Christian nationalism.

 II.
 The Weaponization of Christianity